One repo. One runner. Zero infrastructure.

 ./add-mcp --uninstall # removeA2A - Google's agent-to-agent protocol

-LangChain, AutoGen, CrewAI, OpenAI Agents SDK, and Vertex AI can all invoke AEON skills via HTTP through the A2A gateway.
+LangChain, AutoGen, CrewAI, OpenAI Agents SDK, and Vertex AI can all invoke aeon skills via HTTP through the A2A gateway.

 ./add-a2a # starts on port 41241